ompatel-24/Stock-Swipe/README.md

 # 📱 Stock Swipe

 **Stock Swipe** is a swipe-based stock recommendation app that learns your investment preferences and helps you discover the stocks most suited to your risk profile and interests.
-Think of it like Tinder—but for investing.
+Think of it like Tinder, but for investing.

 ---